pret/pokered/README.md

 * Helix Chamber, RacieBeep, et al - Prototype Pokémon sprites
 * pret et al - Pokémon Red and Blue Disassembly Project, many tutorials helped us!
 * Vortyne - Reused a bit of code from their pureRGB hack to add a Mew encounter!
+* Rangi - Reused a bit of code from their Red* / Blue* hack to make HMs usable in the overworld!

 Original README.md proceeding;
 # Pokémon Red and Blue [![Build Status][ci-badge]][ci]